 This is another view that shows the dramatic changes that have taken place in the Avon Valley in the last 30 years.
 The lower parts of Troopers Hill can also be seen and again the recent increase in trees and shrub is very clear.
 Both the 1980s and 2007 photographs are copyright Jonathan Lane.
 Thanks to Jonathan for sending these to us and allowing us to use them, more of Jonathan's photographs can be seen in his flickr set.

-This view shows the engineering works that were built around the Wesleyan Church in Crews Hole.
+The older views show the engineering works that were built around the Wesleyan Chapel in Crews Hole.
 The Lamb Inn can be seen behind.
-The past photos were taken by Roy, as you can see the 1990s view (or it might be late 1980s) is made up from two images and was taken as work was starting to refurbish the works.
+The first photos were taken by Roy, as you can see the 1990s view (or it might be late 1980s) is made up from two images and was taken as work was starting to refurbish the works.
 According to the excellent book 'Crews Hole, St George and Speedwell' produced by members of the Barton Hill History Group the church closed during the last war.

 The 2001 view shows the works as it was until 2013.
-The church and part of the works buildings are now being restored as residential properties.
+The church and part of the works buildings have now been restored as residential properties.

 In the early 1990s the Bristol Development Corporations had plans for an Avon Valley Visitor Centre in this area as shown here